bmeck/I-D/javascript-mjs/draft.md

   See Author's Address section.

 Intended usage:          COMMON
-Restrictions on usage:   .mjs must correspond to the Module grammar of [ECMA-262]
+Restrictions on usage:   The file extension .mjs must be parsed using the Module grammar of [ECMA-262]
 Author:                  See Author's Address section.
 Change controller:       The IESG.

 ## application/javascript

 Type name:               application
 Subtype name:            javascript
 Required parameters:     none
-Optional parameters:     charset, see section 4.1.
+Optional parameters:     charset, see section 4.1 of [RFC4329].
 Encoding considerations:
   The same as the considerations in section 3.2 of [RFC3023].

-Security considerations: See section 5.
+Security considerations: See section 5 of [RFC4329].
 Interoperability considerations:
-  None, except as noted in other sections of this document.
+  See notes in various sections of [RFC4329].
+  This media type does not specify the grammar of [ECMA-262] used.

 Published specification: [ECMA-262]
 Applications which use this media type:
-  Script interpreters as discussed in this document.
+  Script interpreters as discussed in [RFC4329].

 Additional information: